learn-co-curriculum/java-instance-methods-lab/README.md

 the code for each comment to pass the tests when you submit this assignment.

 Add the appropriate method call and/or assertion below each comment.
-The method is testing two `Tv` objects referenced by variables `sony` and `vizio`, so take care to use the correct variable.
+The method is testing two `TV` objects referenced by variables `sony` and `vizio`, so take care to use the correct variable.

 ![task5](https://curriculum-content.s3.amazonaws.com/6676/java-methods/task5.png)